Ayfri/Cat-in-Space/README.md

-# Twitch-Streamer-Analysis
+# Cat In Space

-A website to show streamers analysis.
+A website using Twitch API to get information about the current streamers in the Twitch community.